zhleonix/vscode-http-lm-api/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow. -->

+## Motivation

+VScode provides Language Models API to vscode extensions.
+For now, GitHub copilot provides LLM access for fixed fee.
+If we can use this access via OpenAI compatible HTTP API, we obtain strong power!

+Furthermore, someone look llm proxy software that do not require additional installation, this vsvode extension is good solution.

 ## Requirements

 This extension uses VScode Language Model API.